JHZ5583233/Applied-ML-16/README.md

         1. download from original data. [website](https://diode-dataset.org/)
         2. run subset_maker.py with amount sample and "val or "train" to get workable data folder.
 3. create conda environment with python 3.11
-4. instal the packages from "conda_requirements.txt"
+4. instal the packages from "conda_requirements.txt" using "conda install --yes --file conda_requirements.txt"
+5. install pytorch using the command from their [website](https://pytorch.org/).
-5. download the model from the release page and place it in the root folder of the repository
+6. download the model from the release page and place it in the root folder of the repository

 ### Train and validate
 Both the commands below should be ran in the root folder of the repository